The Best Orchestral VSTs Available Today

 Having an entire orchestra at your fingertips is one of the joys of computer-based music production.
 There is nothing quite like the sound of string ensembles building drama, woodwinds playing lightly with melody, or the thunder of a brass-infused crescendo.
 All of this can be composed, conducted and directed by you and your mouse — with possibly the help of a MIDI keyboard, some music software and hopefully some talent.
 (Although you don’t even need talent to play with the sound of an orchestra on your computer.)

 There are many sample libraries out there that will give you an orchestra of instruments to arrange.
 All of them will run within your music making software as virtual instruments.
 But which orchestral vst is going to give you that elusive sense of emotion and realism?
-We’ve picked out a handful of libraries we believe will give you the best virtual orchestra for your music.
+We’ve picked out a handful of the best orchestral VSTs we believe will give you the best virtual orchestra for your music.